saicumbulam/System-Design/ddis/Reliability Scalability and Maintainability.md

 ### Describing Load (System design back of envelope estimation)
 Load can be described by the load parameters.
 The choice of parameters depends on the system architecture.
 It may be:
-- Requests per second to a web server
+- Requests per second to a web server (RPS)
 - Ratio of reads to writes in a database
-- Number of simultaneously active users in a chat room
+- Number of simultaneously active users in a chat room (Dau)
 - Hit rate on a cache.

 **Twitter Case-study**